 Hansen Transmissions and its subsidiaries were acquired by the Group in May 2006.
 Hansen Transmissions contributed to approximately 23.24 per cent. of the Group's total consolidated revenue and approximately 16.24 per cent. of the Group's total consolidated net profit for the year ended 31 March 2007.
-From the second quarter of Fiscal 2008, the Company will source part of its gearbox requirements from Hansen Transmissions.
+The Company has recently begun sourcing a limited part of its gearbox requirements from Hansen Transmissions.